haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

 # Next steps

-We now have very fast rank-select operations for short bit-vectors of 64-bits, which is sufficient for CSV streaming because it allows us to process 64 bytes of CVS text at a time.
+We now have very fast rank-select operations for short bit-vectors of 64-bits, which is sufficient for CSV streaming because it allows us to process 64 bytes of CSV text at a time.

-We also have the ability to split the odds and even bits of out bit-string into separate bit-strings.
+We also have the ability to split the odds and even bits out of our bit-string into separate bit-strings.

-All the conceptual pieces needed to produce the necessary rank-select bit-strings for our high-performance RFC compliant CVS parser and pieces need to subsequently traverse the CSV text and extract interesting data have been described.
+All the conceptual pieces needed to produce the necessary rank-select bit-strings for our high-performance RFC compliant CSV parser and pieces need to subsequently traverse the CSV text and extract interesting data have been described.

 In my next post I will talk about how SIMD instructions can be used to make our parser go even faster!

-Stay tune!
+Stay tuned!

 [1]: ../posts/2018-08-08-data-parallel-rank-select-bit-string-construction.html
 [2]: ../posts/2018-08-01-introduction-to-rank-select-bit-string.html